vitorcmonteiro/gra_docker/README.md

   MONGO_PASSWORD: cGFzc3dvcmQ
 ```

-The USERNAME and PASSWORD came from the very first secret file we created, base64-encoded.
-This secret will replicate for each Node pod that Kubernet launches, guaranteeing that all instances have access to the database.
+MONGO_USERNAME and MONGO_PASSWORD came from the very first secret file we created (article 01) and it's base64-encoded.
+This secret will replicate for each Node pod that Kubernet launches, guaranteeing that all instances have access to the database using these credentials.
 Remember that there's another component called ConfigMap where we stored all variables for each deployment.

 Create a ``configmap.yaml`` file inside the ``templates`` folder and add the following: